 Healthcare Content Overhauls

 When Google ranks your website for a search query, it’s actually ranking your content.
-When analytics tracks how your website’s traffic, it’s actually tracking how your content is performing.
+When analytics tracks metrics, it’s actually tracking your content’s performance.
 When people share your links on social media, they’re sharing it because of the content.

 Content is the reason your healthcare organization’s website is meeting your goals — or not.